Skip to main content

 Choosing a Private Attorney

-Many attorneys offer DUI defense.
-The right attorney for you will be someone with experience with DUI defense, ideally in cases with issues similar to those that you face.
-An attorney that practices regularly in your jurisdiction also has advantages compared to an out-of-towner.
-Their knowledge of the judges and prosecutors and their attitudes about different kinds of DUI cases can be very helpful in planning a successful defense.
-Personal style is another important consideration.
-You and your defense attorney are a team and good communication in both directions is necessary for the best attorney/client relationships.
+Many attorneys offer DUI defense services.
+The right attorney for you will be someone with experience with DUI defense.
+An attorney who practices in your jurisdiction has advantages compared to an out-of-towner.
+Their knowledge of the judges and prosecutors and their attitudes about different kinds of DUI cases can help plan a successful defense.

-Public defense or legal aid may be available for those who cannot afford a private attorney, but when you hire an attorney yourself the greatest benefit is your ability to choose.
-Unlike free attorneys, which are typically appointed, you can choose the private attorney of your choice.
-Private attorneys typically have more time available to review the facts of your case.
-They may offer you the choice of investing in independent investigation of facts, or arrange for experts to testify about technical issues such as alcohol metabolism.
-These kinds of efforts are typically unavailable in public defense.
+Private attorneys usually have more time to review your case's facts.
+They may offer you the choice of investing in an independent investigation of facts.
+They can arrange for experts to testify about technical issues such as alcohol and drug metabolism.
+These kinds of efforts are not always possible in public defense.

 If You Cannot Afford a Lawyer

-Get Legal Help with Your DUI Case
+Get Legal Help With Your DUI Case

 Was this helpful?